Baby Care in the Monsoon Season – Useful Tips for New Parents

 This is a little difficult when your child loves rains a lot.
 But keep him away from rains as much as possible and try alternating it with a nice warm water bath instead.

 Since a baby is primary indoors, he doesn’t need a daily bath.
-Two to three times a week, and especially around humid times, can give your baby relief from the heat as well.
-If your child has been outside, definitely give him a nice warm water bath.
+Giving a bath two to three times a week, and especially around humid times, can give your baby relief from the heat as well.
+If your child has been outside, definitely give him a nice, warm water bath.